Fall 2024 Courses

 Biology

 From populations of individual species, to species interactions, to ecosystems, the biological world around us is influenced by climate change.
 In this FYE offering of Biology 211 (Biodiversity, Ecology and Conservation), we will explore themes of ecology, conservation and biodiversity in the ocean and on land.
-We will explore how climate change and human modifications of land and ocean influences potential of emerging parasites and themes at the interface of ecology and medicine.
+We will explore how climate change and human modifications of land and ocean influences the potential of emerging parasites and themes at the interface of ecology and medicine.
 The course also includes a “D”; discussion section where we will collaboratively build skills for biology and marine biology majors to succeed in their journey, through authentic novel research projects on topics of climate and biodiversity conservation.

 *This FYE is for students who have completed the BIOL111+L/BIOL112+L sequence through dual enrollment, AP or IB credits, and would like to start their biology major courses in their first semester at CofC.